#Malec: How a queer storyline became the battle cry for the Shadowfam

 Throughout the #SaveShadowhunters campaign, fans have repeatedly amplified the importance of the LGBTQI representation provided within the show – not just for fans. but for television overall.

-Their passion for that fact has helped fans to raise over $18 thousand (and counting) for The Trevor Project – a charity providing crisis intervention and suicide prevention for LGBTQI youth.
+Their passion for that fact has helped fans raise over $25 thousand (and counting) for The Trevor Project – a charity providing crisis intervention and suicide prevention for LGBTQI youth.

 Instead, we have an insanely powerful warlock and a half-angel, half-mortal shadowhunter who just happens to be enjoying some mad love – and we’re so here for it.